Model-X Change-Point Detection of Conditional Distribution: Abstract

 \section{Abstract}

 The dynamic nature of many real-world systems can lead to temporal outcome model shifts, causing a deterioration in model accuracy and reliability over time.
 This requires change-point detection on the outcome models to guide model retraining and adjustments.
 However, inferring the change point of conditional models is more prone to loss of validity or power than classic detection problems for marginal distributions.
 This is due to both the temporal covariate shift and the complexity of the outcome model.
-To address these challenges, we propose a novel model-X Conditional Random Testing (CRT) method computationally enhanced with latent mixture model (LMM) distillation for simultaneous change-point detection and localization of the conditional outcome model.
-Built upon the model-X framework, our approach can effectively adjust for the potential bias caused by the temporal covariate shift and allow the flexible use of general machine learning methods for outcome modeling.
-It preserves good validity against complex or erroneous outcome models, even with imperfect knowledge of the temporal covariate shift learned from some auxiliary unlabeled data.
-Moreover, the incorporation of LMM distillation significantly reduces the computational burden of the CRT by eliminating the need for repeated complex model refitting in its resampling procedure and preserves the statistical validity and power well.
+Also, the existing method of conditional change points detection both have many limitations including linear assumption and low dimension prerequisite which sometimes is not suitable for real world application.
+To address these challenges, we propose a novel \textbf{M}odel-X chang\textbf{E}-point detectio\textbf{N} of conditional \textbf{D}istribution (MEND) method computationally enhanced with distillation function for simultaneous change-point detection and localization of the conditional outcome model.
+We extend and combine our model with neural network to accommodate complex nonlinear and high dimensional situation, which is proved to be valid in both simulation and real data.
 Theoretical validity of the proposed method is justified.
-Extensive simulation studies and a real-world example demonstrate the statistical effectiveness and computational scalability of our method as well as its significant improvements over existing methods.
+Extensive simulation studies and two real-world examples demonstrate the statistical effectiveness and computational scalability of our method as well as its significant improvements over existing methods.